Reconstructing Point Sets from Distance Distributions: Experimental Results

-For the backtracking approach, the search path for every distance $d_k$ is performed in an interval $[d_k-\Delta d,\ d_k+\Delta d]$.
+For the backtracking approach, the search path for every distance $d_k$ is performed in an interval $[d_k-\delta_d,\ d_k+\delta_d]$.
 In order to make a fair comparison, we need to ensure that both approaches are evaluating the distance $d_k$ within roughly the same range.
-Here we choose $\Delta d=5\sigma_{\max}=5e^{-2}$, where $\sigma_{\max}$ is the largest $\sigma$ tuned by the proposed approach.
-We should note that the best results are obtained by choosing $\Delta d=1$, i.e. the maximum pairwise distance.
-However, this essentially becomes performing an exhaustive search over all possible paths, and is simply impractical when the number of points $N$ and the number of possible locations $M$ are large.
+Here we choose $\delta_d=5\sigma_{\max}=5e^{-2}$, where $\sigma_{\max}$ is the largest $\sigma$ tuned by the distance distribution matching approach.
+The runtime is less than 0.01s for each noise level in a random trial.
+We should note that the best results are obtained by choosing $\delta_d=1$, i.e. the maximum pairwise distance.
+However, this essentially becomes performing an exhaustive search over all possible paths, the complexity grows exponentially.
+It is simply impractical when the number of points $N$ and the number of possible locations $M$ are large.
 Since there are only $10$ points to be recovered in this case, we also compute the solution obtained via the exhaustive search as a comparison, which corresponds to the best solution one can hope to achieve given noisy measurements.

-The recovered point locations can be matched to the true point locations efficiently using the Hungarian algorithm \cite{Hungarian:1955}.
-If the distance between a recovered location $\hat{u}_n$ and the true location $u_n$ is less than half the smallest pairwise distance $d_{\min}$, the recovery of the $n$-th point is considered to be a success.
-The recovery results when $N=10$ are shown in Fig. \ref{fig:tp_compare}: the distribution and the mean of the number of correctly recovered points across $100$ random runs are shown for each approach.
-We can see that the proposed approach is significantly more robust to noise compared to the conventional backtracking approach, and offers a competitive alternative to the search approach.
+The recovered point locations can be matched to the true locations efficiently using the Hungarian algorithm \cite{Hungarian:1955}.
+If the distance between a recovered location $\hat{u}_n$ and the true location $u_n$ is less than $\frac{1}{2}d_{\min}$, the recovery of the $n$-th point is considered to be a success.
+The recovery results across $100$ random trials when $N=10$ are shown in Fig. \ref{fig:tp_compare}: we would like to show the average number of correct points through bar plots and the distribution of the number of correct points through violin plots.
+Every dot in the violin plot corresponds to the number of correct points in a random trial.
+The width of the violin plot corresponds to the density of the dots.
+The shape of the violin thus shows the distribution of the number of correct points across 100 random trials.
+We can see that our approach is significantly more robust to noise compared to the backtracking approach, and offers a competitive alternative to the exhaustive search approach.